Vasu77df/GitLab-Container-Repo-Cleaner/README.md

-# Commands to setup the Gitlab Container registry deletor program as Scheduled job
+# Setup of the Gitlab Container registry deletor program as Scheduled job

+## For Windows : Setting up task schedular
+ - The deletor program would require python3 to installed if not avaiable in the system.

 ## For Linux: Setting up a cron job

  - The deletor program would require python3 to installed if not avaiable, this can be done by running the following command in the terminal